 Introducing Red Girl Rat Boy by Award Winning Author Cynthia Flood

-Though some readers see thematic connections in Red Girl Rat Boy, it’s not a linked suite like my last book, The English Stories.
-The variety pleases me.
-Also, some stories in Red Girl — “Addresses,” “To Be Queen,” “The Sister-in-Law” — feature a less elaborated narrative than I’ve often used in the past.
+Red Girl Rat Boy isn’t a linked suite like its predecessor, The English Stories.
+Also several stories -“Addresses”, “Sister-in-Law,” “Be Queen” – feature a less elaborated narrative than I’ve used before.
 More elliptical, compressed, imagistic.
-Writing this way felt quite different.
-Another, “Eggs and Bones,” is split between two characters.
-I haven’t written one like this in a long time, and enjoyed the process.
+I enjoyed working thus.
+Also, “Eggs & Bones” is split between two characters.
+I hadn’t written one like this in a long time – a pleasure.